Abibubble/harrison-nye/README.md

 - Fix carousel
 - Wedding colour scheme - white, purple, blue
 - Add new RSVP or I'm done buttons
+- Remove name from array once the RSVP has been sent

 Escape room